configcat/docs/website/docs/sdk-reference/react.md

 ### Props - `lastUpdated`

-The timestamp of the last config update's event.
+The timestamp of when the config was last updated.

 ## User Object